vimpunk/cratetorrent/README.md

 ### Binary

-The CLI binary is currently very basic, but you can connect to a seed by running the following from the repo root:
+The CLI binary is currently very basic, but you can perform downloads either by directly connecting to seeds or if the torrent is backed by a HTTP tracker.

+Run the following from the repo root:
 ```
 cargo run --release -p cratetorrent-cli \
     --listen 0.0.0.0:50051 \